Traffic stop leads to felony drug charges

-A Rome man who was stopped by Floyd County Police at Calhoun Road and Georgia Loop 1 for failing to maintain his lane now faces multiple felony drug charges.
+A Rome man who was stopped for driving without a license now faces two felony drug charges.

 According to Floyd County Jail reports: